The HyperTexts

 like a Cameo in Sard!

-Now you rank with Mona Lisa
+You now rank with Mona Lisa

 as Enigmas to the world,

-and with all the world’s great Oysters,
+and with the world’s great Oysters,

 since you’re my priceless Pearl!